 Memory Bandwidth (RAM)

-During an FDTD simulation, large amounts of data must be continuously transferred between the RAM and CPU.
+When running Lumerical simulation, large amounts of data must be continuously transferred between the RAM and CPU.
 When the memory bus is unable to transfer data fast enough, the processor is forced to wait, limiting the overall speed of your simulation.
 For example, on a typical desktop computer with 8 cores, the simulation speed might increase by a factor of 2-3x when using eight cores compared to one core.
 Therefore, when purchasing a computer, having a fast memory bandwidth is very important.

 CPU Core Count